The Hour of the Pig: UK version

-The UK version was released on VHS.
+The UK version opened at the London Film Festival on 14 November 1993.
 Only the shorter (R-rated) version of the film was released to VHS or DVD in North America.
 The full version has been released on DVD and screened on television in some European countries.

 Changes

 Besides the titles, there are many differences between The Advocate (US) and The Hour Of The Pig (UK).
 These include: